Expensify/App/contributingGuides/TS_STYLE.md

 - [1.10](#jsdoc) **JSDoc**: Omit comments that are redundant with TypeScript.
 Do not declare types in `@param` or `@return` blocks.
 Do not write `@implements`, `@enum`, `@private`, `@override`. eslint: [`jsdoc/no-types`](https://github.com/gajus/eslint-plugin-jsdoc/blob/main/.README/rules/no-types.md)

+  > Not all parameters or return values need to be listed in the JSDoc comment.
+If there is no comment accompanying the parameter or return value, omit it.

   ```ts
   // BAD
   /**